-Average Length of Stay (ALOS) is the mean number of nights guests stay per reservation, calculated by dividing total booked nights by the number of reservations.
-It is a critical operational metric for short-term rental hosts because it directly impacts turnover costs, cleaning frequency, and revenue efficiency.
+Average Length of Stay (ALOS) is the mean number of nights guests stay per reservation, calculated by dividing total booked nights by total reservations.
+It is one of the most operationally significant metrics in short-term rental management — ALOS determines how often your cleaning crew mobilizes, how many orphan-night gaps appear in your calendar, and how efficiently each booked night converts to net revenue.

 Formula: